TanishqChauhan3/Sensor-Data-Generator/README.md

 The script will continuously generate random data and save it to a file named sensor_data.json.
 Customization:
 You can adjust the temperature and humidity ranges in the data() function.
 Modify the sleep interval (currently set to 5 seconds) if needed.

+The result will be shown on the webpage displaying the temperature and humidity